edaehn/bitsgalore.github.io/_drafts/2021-02-17-mobile-whatever.md

 - The [uses-library](https://developer.android.com/guide/topics/manifest/uses-library-element) element tells us about any shared libraries that the app depends on.

 The above information largely defines the (emulated) technical environment that is required to run the app.
-Even though I've only skimmed the surface of the App Manifest here, it's importance as a source for deriving technical and preservation metadata about an Android app should be clear.
+Even though I've only skimmed the surface of the App Manifest here, its importance as a source for deriving technical and preservation metadata about an Android app should be clear.

-### Apkanalyzer

-The [apkanalyzer](https://developer.android.com/studio/command-line/apkanalyzer.html) tool is part of [Android Studio](https://developer.android.com/studio/).
-It can be used to query an APK's file attributes, inspect its contents, and to cross-compare APKs.
-Unfortunately, I was unable to make it work on my machine, and running apkanalyzer only resulted in a sequence of Java exceptions for me[^4].
-Also, it's not entirely clear if [terms and conditions](https://developer.android.com/studio/terms.html) of Android Studio permit the use of this tool in an archival workflow[^5].

 ## Downloading iOS packages